pontem-network/LumioVibe/.openhands/microagents/lumiovibe.md

 - Contract not initialized
 - **Production Mode NOT running on $APP_PORT_1** ← CRITICAL!
 - Only Test Mode running on $APP_PORT_2 (no Production!)
+- **Data Refresh Verification (Phase 4.4) not completed!** ← CRITICAL!
-- Data doesn't change after transactions
+- **Values don't change after transactions in UI** ← THIS IS THE #1 BUG!
 - viewFunction/callFunction errors in console

 **The project is NOT complete until:**
 1. **Production Mode is running on $APP_PORT_1** - this is what user sees!
 2. **Contract is initialized** - so user can interact with it!
+3. **Data Refresh Verification PASSED** - UI values actually update!
-3. User can use the dApp with Pontem Wallet in Production Mode!
+4. User can use the dApp with Pontem Wallet in Production Mode!
 </IMPORTANT>

 ---